-The department of curriculum and instruction also offers programs in middle grade (MGE) and adolescent/young adult (AYA) education for those persons whose primary interest is in obtaining licensure in MGE (grades 4-9) or AYA (grades 7-12) within their content area specialties.
+The department of curriculum and instruction also offers programs in middle grade (MGE) and adolescence to young adult (AYA) education for those persons whose primary interest is in obtaining licensure in MGE (grades 4-9) or AYA (grades 7-12) within their content area specialties.
 This program can be completed in a two-year period, with the program beginning each spring semester.
-Students may also receive a master's degree in middle childhood education (MIDD) or secondary education (SECE) while completing licensure requirements by taking additional coursework.
-Coursework for the master's degree must be completed within six years.
+Students earn a master's degree in middle childhood education (MIDD) or secondary education (SECE) while completing licensure requirements..
 Please see the LAMP website link from the curriculum and instruction web page for further details on this program.